dabizi/remembweb/README.md

-supernova how the universe works, season 7 episode 2 to become supernova at least 8 times more massive than our sun massive star; every second fuses 7,5 billion tons of hydrogène, which equals a hundred billion atomics bons per seconds
+supernova how the universe works, season 7 episode 2 to become supernova at least 8 times more massive than our sun massive star; every second fuses 7,5 billion tons of hydrogène, which equals a hundred billion atomics bons per seconds can reach a billion degree enthe center of the star when proton and electron becomes neutron in the neutron core, this release neutrino => supernova produces neutrinos neutrino pressure was one of the missing link explaining supernova decay of radioactive elements prolounge the light emitted by the supernova; sometimes it lasts for months, year one supernova; all dna molecules founds inside one supernova; enough iron for 70 000 earth more energy red or blue light type I supernova hydrogen is missing
+Type 2 has hydrogen